-In addition to conventional hydropower, pumped-storage hydropower (PSH) is important piece of DOE's renewable energy portfolio because it acts as utility-scale grid storage technology.
-DOE's Water Power Program can play an essential and catalytic role in demonstrating the benefits of PSH and its role in our nation's clean energy future as a renewable form of grid stabilization and a critical enabler for high penetration of variable renewables such as wind and solar.
+In addition to conventional hydropower, pumped-storage hydropower (PSH) is an important piece of DOE's renewable energy portfolio because it acts as utility-scale grid storage technology.
+DOE's Water Power Program can play an essential and catalytic role in demonstrating the benefits of PSH and its part in our nation's clean energy future as a renewable form of grid stabilization and critical enabler for high penetration of variable renewables such as wind and solar.

 Learn more about the Water Power Program's work in the following areas of hydropower market acceleration and deployment:

 - Hydropower Market Acceleration and Deployment Accomplishments

 Environmental Impacts and Mitigation

 Hydropower can have adverse environmental impacts on fish populations and migrations, on water quality in reservoirs and downstream from dams, and on river habitats both upstream and downstream from dams.
 The Water Power Program works to design, develop, and test new ways of reducing these adverse impacts, which have slowed the development of new hydropower generation and improvements in operational flexibility.
 The program's focus areas include: